 This bass is modeled after the most pure example of Giovanni Batista Ceruti--possibly the only existing example of a Cremonese double bass with a clear and direct lineage to the masters.
 Not a bench copy per se, I measured, traced, photographed and studied the original over the better part of a month and spent considerable time rethinking the modeling so as to preserve the rich throaty voice while adjusting dimensions to accommodate contemporary virtuosic playing.
 The result is a modern bass that preserves a rich, colorful core supported by an enveloping fundamental, and dressed up in a classic Cremonese style characterized by curvy, circular geometric balance and a supple, deep ruddy varnish.

 This model received a Gold Medal at the International Society of Bassists (2015), ISB Convention Favorite Honorable Mentions (2015 and 2017), as well as a Certificates of Merit for tone and workmanship from the Violin Society of America (2016 and 2018).

 Modeled after a fine bass built by Florentine brothers Lorenzo and Tomaso Carcassi.
-Although after a small bass, it has been enlarged to proper 3/4 dimensions with comfort, playibility and power taking center stage.
-Designed to project in recitals, fill a section and win an audition, it has the versatility to last you your entire career.
+Although the original is somewhat diminutive in stature, this model has been enlarged to proper 3/4 dimensions so that comfort, playability and power take center stage.

 Careful study, observation and playing of the original instrument for half a year informed every decision in the design and making process of this faithful copy, and every aspect of the original has been incorporated.
-A true orchestral bass, the tone is round and pure, dynamic and booming, capable of being driven to the very highest threshold of technique.
+A true orchestral bass, the tone is round and pure, dynamic and extraordinarily resonant, capable of being driven to the very highest threshold of technique.